-The control centres, led by the affected jurisdiction, are responsible for managing the response in accordance with relevant EAD response arrangements (incl. legislation, EADRA and AUSVETPLAN).
-Control centres provide a link between what is happening strategically and operationally to the key national technical and decision-making bodies.
+The control centres of the affected jurisdiction are responsible for managing the response in accordance with relevant EAD response arrangements (incl. legislation, the EADRA, AUSVETPLAN and the EADRP).
+Control centres are responsible for implementing the key technical and strategic decisions made by the national bodies.
 The arrangements and the response structure provide a mechanism for national agreement, consistency in response, and cost-sharing.

-The affected jurisdiction will also be conducting business-as-usual activities concurrent to the response and as directed by their emergency management framework.
-These activities may involve a range of other government agencies and be coordinated by the office of the relevant CVO.
+The affected jurisdiction will also be conducting business-as-usual activities concurrent to the response, and potentially additional activities as directed by their emergency management framework.
+EAD response activities may involve a range of other government agencies and will be coordinated by the relevant Office of the CVO.